fernandoloaizae/fernandoloaizae.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Researcher in Economics in the Life-Cycle Decisions unit of the Max Planck Institute for Social Law and Social Policy.
+I am a Postdoctoral Researcher in Economics in the Life-Cycle Decisions unit at the Munich Research Institute for the Economics of Aging and SHARE Analyses.
+I also serve as a guest researcher at the Max Planck Institute for Social Law and Social Policy.

 In my current research, I combine theoretical and empirical models to understand the individual and aggregate effects of long-term care needs and evaluate policy interventions related to the economics of aging.

-My primary research interests are Wealth and Income Inequality, Social Mobility, Human Capital, Health and Life-Cycle Decisions.
-My motivation is to understand the main drivers of economic inequality and propose and evaluate policies to increase economic mobility, reduce poverty and achieve sustainable and inclusive growth.
+At the core of my academic pursuits are Wealth and Income Inequality, Social Mobility, and Human Capital and Health investments.
+My motivation is to understand the main drivers of economic inequality and advocate policies that foster economic equality, alleviate poverty, and enhance social mobility.